 Investors could look to move up one rung in terms of their short term exposures (e.g. from the ultra-short to short-term) to capture this opportunity.
 Tactically there may be opportunities in long bonds, but a durable rally here needs more evidence of structural low inflation.

+This document represents the views of Axis Asset Management Co.
+Ltd. and must not be taken as the basis for an investment decision.
 Neither Axis Mutual Fund, Axis Mutual Fund Trustee Limited nor Axis Asset Management Company Limited, its Directors or associates shall be liable for any damages including lost revenue or lost profits that may arise from the use of the information contained herein.
 No representation or warranty is made as to the accuracy, completeness or fairness of the information and opinions contained herein.
 The material is prepared for general communication and should not be treated as research report.
 The data used in this material is obtained by Axis AMC from the sources which it considers reliable.
 While utmost care has been exercised while preparing this document, Axis AMC does not warrant the completeness or accuracy of the information and disclaims all liabilities, losses and damages arising out of the use of this information.
 Investors are requested to consult their financial, tax and other advisors before taking any investment decision(s).
 The AMC reserves the right to make modifications and alterations to this statement as may be required from time to time.